 The birthing pool has come to be known as the “midwife’s epidural.”
 Many folx choose to labor in a birth pool and choose to get out to birth their baby, while others labor and birth in the pool, and others choose not to at all.
 Also, some people plan to have a water birth but circumstances change and they end up birthing their baby on land (like the bed or couch.)
 I rent out a birth pool to clients and clients are responsible for purchasing their own brand new pool liner and hose to ensure safe hygienic practices.

 Do you take insurance?

-I do not accept insurance but I am in the process of working with a third party biller that will work with clients on verification of benefits and billing.
+I do not accept insurance but I work with SLB Billing, a third party biller, that works with clients on verification of benefits and billing.